MaxDreisbach/Droplet-PIFu/README.md

 - Create conda environment from requirements.txt (conda create --name <env> --file requirements.txt)
 - Download pre-processed glare-point shadowgraphy images from https://doi.org/10.35097/egqrfznmr9yp2s7f
 - OR use processing scripts on own data (see https://github.com/MaxDreisbach/GPS-Processing)
-- Download network weights and create checkpoints folder
+- Download network weights and move it to `./Droplet-PIFu/checkpoints/`
 - OR train the network on new data (see below)
 - Run eval.py forvolumetric reconstruction (see below)
 - Open .obj file of reconstructed interface in Meshlab, Blender, or any 3D visualization software

 ## Evaluation
+This script reconstructs each image into an `.obj` file under `./PIFu/results/name_of_experiment` represnting the 3D gas-liquid interface.

 `python -m apps.eval --name {name_of_experiment} --test_folder_path {path_to_processed_image_data} --load_netG_checkpoint_path {path_to_network_weights}`